groundtruth/pozi_api/README.md

 be a geometry column, not a geography column.

-RestfulGeof can read colums of any SRID and will automatically transform them for presentation in EPSG:3857 (web mercator).
+RestfulGeof can read colums of any SRID and will automatically transform them for presentation in WGS84 (EPSG:4326).

 There must be at least one non-geography column (e.g. `id`).